Brian-Pho/Textbook-Notes/_posts/textbooks/2019-03-23-cognitive-science-an-introduction-to-the-science.md

 **12.5 Mindreading as simulation**

 - The basic idea behind simulation theory is that we can explain and predict the behavior of other agents by projecting ourselves into the situation of the person and then using our mind as a model of theirs.
-- This is done “offline” so that it doesn’t generate an action but still generates a description of the action.
+- This is done "offline" so that it doesn’t generate an action but still generates a description of the action.
 - Two ways of developing this idea.
 - *Standard simulationism*: starts with the explicit attribution of beliefs and desires of the person being simulated.
 This is then inputted into a decision making system that outputs the simulated responses.
 - We get the input through two principles